Command Chains Reference

 # Step 3: Update features based on review findings

-specfact plan update-feature --bundle legacy-api --feature <feature-id>
+specfact project devops-flow --stage plan --action update-feature --bundle legacy-api --feature <feature-id>

 # Step 4: Enforce SDD (Spec-Driven Development) compliance

-specfact enforce sdd --bundle legacy-api
+specfact govern enforce sdd --bundle legacy-api

 # Step 5: Run full validation suite

-specfact repro --verbose
+specfact code repro --verbose

 Workflow Diagram: